 The job sector is becoming increasingly competitive with every passing day.
 With this in mind, job seekers need to broaden their horizons when searching for a job.

 Leverage the power of transferable skills acquired in previous jobs to get ahead of the competition.
-Just remember, don't include transferable skills on your resume.
-Wait until the job interview to mention them, and you'll surely stand out from the competition.
+Just remember to quantify these skills on your resume.
+Also, make sure to mention them in your job interview, and you'll surely stand out from the competition.

 - The Best Skills To Include On Your Resume - Work It Daily | Where ... ›